intalksai01/call_ribbon/docs/CLIENT_INTEGRATION_GUIDE.md

 │  ────────────────────────────────────────────────────────│
 │  • You have: Client API Key                               │
-│  • You send: API requests with your key                   │ │  • You never see: Exotel credentials                      │
+│  • You send: API requests with your key                   │ └───────────────────────────────────────────────────────────┘
-└───────────────────────────────────────────────────────────┘
                               │
                               ▼